wangb24/wangb24/README.md

 ### Hi there 👋

-I am currently a high student student and a learner for coding.
+I am currently a high student student.

 #### 📫 How to reach me